BirbJS/Birb/CONTRIBUTING.md

 # Contributing to Birb.JS
 We're open to outside contributors!
 But, to keep things from decending into chaos, we have some rules we need to go over.

+## Building
+Birb.JS is written in TypeScript.
+This means, beforing testing, you must build Birb.JS locally.
+To do this, follow these steps:
+1. Head to the root directory of Birb.JS (NOT in `/src`).
+2. Run `npm install --include=dev` to install all dependencies, including the dev dependencies.
+3. CHECK for vulnerabilities in the dependencies using `npm audit`.
+4. Run `npm run build` to build the Birb.JS library.
+You can now find the built version Birb.JS in `/dist`.
+This is what would be distributed on the NPM registry.

 ## Coding style
 Everyone has their own coding style.
 However, this can become an issue when opening source code to contributions.
 As a general rule of thumb, you should try match the repository's coding style as much as possible.
 We ask that you take a few minutes to read over some of the files to get a sense of this.